NThakkar-IDM/synesthesia/README.md

 # synesthesia
-Deep learning to predict music genre from raw audio via spectrogram image processing
+Deep learning to predict music genre from raw audio via spectrogram image processing.
 > This repository is for the ML/DL group meeting on 1/15/2019.

 ## Installation